WHAT IS CIRCA?

-Each month, we sell time limited and editioned prints by our exhibiting artists to generate funds for the #CIRCAECONOMY initiative – a circular model we designed to support our free public art programme and create life-changing opportunities for the wider creative community.
+Each month, we sell limited and edition prints by our exhibiting artists to generate funds for the #CIRCAECONOMY initiative – a circular model we designed to support our free public art programme and create life-changing opportunities for the creative community.

 What started off as a simple idea to reimagine the potential of Piccadilly Lights has quickly evolved into a global movement that is reconsidering the social impact that media spaces across the world can have when they are brought together and utilised with a common purpose beyond advertising.

-This very purpose that defines CIRCA and drives the community we are building, forward.
-Our vision to invest in the future of art and culture has united us with artists such as Ai Weiwei who called for social action with an autobiographical series of 30 new films; Tony Cokes who broadcast the final, devastating words spoken by Elijah McClain before his untimely death at the hands of police in the US; Vivienne Westwood who celebrated her 80th birthday by demanding that the world embraces nuclear disarmament; David Hockney who’s global message of hope marked the beginning of a new chapter post-COVID, AA Bronson + General Idea who continue to destigmatize HIV/AIDS by turning the conversation viral; and Patti Smith whose prose projected a vital message of hope and unity around the world, as we entered a New Year without direction.
+Although the word is overused, it’s this very purpose that defines CIRCA and drives the community we are building, forward.
+Our vision to invest in the future of art and culture united us with artists like Ai Weiwei who called for resistance in a series of 30 films from inside protest movements in Hong Kong and beyond; Tony Cokes who broadcast the final, devastating words spoken by Elijah McClain before his death at the hands of police; Vivienne Westwood who celebrated her 80th birthday by demanding, from behind the screen, that the world embraces nuclear disarmament; AA Bronson + General Idea who continue to destigmatize HIV/AIDS by turning the conversation viral; and Patti Smith whose prose projected a vital message of hope and unity around the world, as we entered a New Year without direction.